Lincoln-Cybernetics/Cellular-Explorer-Prototype/README.md

 directly beneath the cell, no support for other neighbors, yet) To return to normal running after Editing the cells or their states, press "Play/Pause".
 The Cell Fill button can be used in or out of cell editing, and sets all cells in the array to the selected type.
+The Cell CheckFill button is accompanied by a second cell-selection spinner.
+Used in conjunction, these allow the user to fill the automaton with a checkerboard pattern of cells alternating between the types selected in the two cell-selection spinners.

 Created by Lincoln Cybernetics Novelty Computing Division